eucalyptus/deveutils/query-sc/README.md

 Lists the volume state from the SC database from either the 'frontend' or 'backend' of the storage controller.

 Requirements to run:
-$EUCALYPTUS must be set to the root directory of the eucalyptus installation on the local host.
+* $EUCALYPTUS must be set to the root directory of the eucalyptus installation on the local host.
 For a package install, that is usually '/'.
 For a source install it is whatever --with-prefix was set to during ./configure time of the source build.

-The Eucalyptus SC must be running on the local host.
+* The Eucalyptus SC must be running on the local host.
-You must have admin credentials for the Eucalyptus install and have EC2_URL set to the local host.
+* You must have admin credentials for the Eucalyptus install and have EC2_URL set to the local host.
 The easiest way to accomplish this is to source the eucarc file on the local host (SC) after modifying the EC2_URL line to refer to the current local IP instead of the CLC.

-The SC has two sides, the 'frontend' and the 'backend'.
+* The SC has two sides, the 'frontend' and the 'backend'.
 The frontend handles the logical entities in EBS: volumes and snapshots.
 The backend is responsible for implementing those entities on the specific backend that is configured for use on this SC.
 It maps Volumes to SAN LUNs, or TGT targets, etc.

-To list volumes as seen by the 'frontend' use the sub-command: list-volumes.
+##Usage

-Example usage of listing frontend volumes (list-volumes):
+###Example usage of listing frontend volumes (list-volumes):

     >query-sc list-volumes
     Listing volumes from SC frontend (logical)